 This also led to a minor panic attack at work the following day when I was overwhelmed with so many different tasks I needed to work on that I didn’t even know where to start.
 I had more work and was getting less done in a given time frame than I would have if I had gotten a decent night’s sleep.

-If I make one poor energy management decision per day that costs me an average of 45 minutes, that’s almost 4 hours per week, almost 23 hours per month and a whopping 273 hours per year.
-That’s the equivalent of almost seven 40-hour work weeks.
+If one poor energy management decision per day costs an average of 45 minutes, that’s almost 4 hours per week, almost 16 hours per month and a whopping 200 hours per year.
+That’s the equivalent of five 40-hour work weeks.

-What could you accomplish with an extra seven weeks of working time per year?
+What could you accomplish with an extra three to five weeks of working time per year?